L10 Windows Rooflights Screens Louvres Checklist

 - Most of the PVC that is recycled goes to make something other than windows, this does not make the windows any better

-- (despite BRE Green Guide to Specification)
+- (despite BRE Green Guide to Specification and LCA theory)

 - Use of virgin PVC sheath over recycled PVC is adopted